 The Under Secretary of State for Arms Control and International Security, Rose E. Gottemoeller, leads the interagency policy process on nonproliferation and manages global U.S. security policy, principally in the areas of nonproliferation, arms control, regional security and defense relations, and arms transfers and security assistance.
 This entails overseeing the negotiation, implementation, and verification of international agreements in arms control and international security.
 Other specific responsibilities include directing and coordinating export control policies and policies to prevent missile, nuclear, chemical, biological, and conventional weapons proliferation.
 All of these contribute to the State Department’s strategic goal of countering threats to the United States and the international order.
 The Under Secretary for Arms Control and International Security serves as a Senior Adviser to the President and the Secretary of State.

-(Apr.
-12): Under Secretary for Arms Control and International Security Rose Gottemoeller delivered remarks on the Comprehensive Test Ban Treaty at Hiroshima University in Hiroshima, Japan.
+(Jul 17): Under Secretary for Arms Control and International Security Rose E. Gottemoeller delivered remarks at the Dayton Article IV Review Conference.
 Full Text»

 (Jul 8): The Innovation in Arms Control Challenge demonstrates one way the U.S. Department of State is exploring new ideas to shape its understanding of modern capabilities that can support diplomacy in the 21st century.
 More»

 A delegation of senior U.S. officials advocated for U.S. companies bidding on foreign commercial and defense contracts, promote U.S. defense sales abroad, and discuss how Export Control Reform supports our global partners and allies.
 Media Note»